last-stand/covid19-vaccine-availability-tracker/README.md

 # Covid-19 Vaccine Availability Tracker

 This app is based on Co-WIN data.
 It is completely console based app which tracks vaccine availability and notifies using sound and prints data on console as soon as gets available session.
+There are filters to get relevant data.
 By default this app tracks vaccine availability for BBMP (Bengaluru) for current date.

 ## Setup and Run